US STOCKS-Wall Street posts gains driven by banks, healthcare | Business

 - United States

+Indexes bounced back and forth in a choppy trading as concerns over Federal Reserve's next steps to tame a surging inflation remain.
+"There's just a lot of uncertainty and I think people aren't going to really make up their minds for longer than five minutes or five seconds, you know, until there's a little bit more clarity or light at the end of the tunnel," said Grace Lee, an equity income senior portfolio manager at Boston-based Columbia Threadneedle Investments.

-Money market traders see nearly 90% odds that the Fed will hikes rates by 75 basis points at this month's meeting.
-Both Bank of America and Barclays said they now see a 75 basis points interest rate hike.
-Before Barclays had said it could be a 50 or 75 basis point increase, while Bank of America was betting on a 50 basis point rise.
+Money market traders see 86% odds that the Fed will hike rates by 75 basis points at this month's meeting.
+Both Bank of America and Barclays said they now see a 75-basis points interest rate hike.
+Before Barclays had said it could be a 50- or 75-basis point increase, while Bank of America was betting on a 50-basis point rise.

 Powell said the central bank is "strongly committed" to bringing inflation down and needs to keep going until it gets the job done.
 Chicago Fed President Charles Evans joined his fellow policymakers in saying that reining in inflation is "job one."